LevelsFR/cobblemon-realms-wiki/mods-guides/CobbleSafari/blocs_utiles.md

 ***

-## 🔨 Forgelirhammer
+## 🔨 Tinkhammer

-The **Forgelirhammer** is not a block, but it is an essential tool for configuring several of the blocks presented on this page.
+The **Tinkhammer** is not a block, but it is an essential tool for configuring several of the blocks presented on this page.

 <figure style="text-align: center;">
   <img src="https://raw.githubusercontent.com/LevelsFR/cobblemon-realms-wiki/refs/heads/main/imgwiki/CobbleSafari/blocs_utiles/forgelimarteau.png" width="300" >
-  <figcaption style="text-align: center;">Forgelirhammer crafting recipe</figcaption>
+  <figcaption style="text-align: center;">Tinkhammer crafting recipe</figcaption>
 </figure>

-Its durability is comparable to that of a **diamond axe** and it can be repaired on an anvil using **Forgeliroue**.
+Its durability is comparable to that of a **diamond axe** and it can be repaired on an anvil using **Tinkhammer**.
 In Survival mode, it notably serves as an equivalent to configuration options normally reserved for Creative mode: it allows you to configure **Teleportation Pads** and reset certain colored blocks.

-**Forgeliroue** are obtained from the **Compacted Scrap Blocks** found in the Steel biome of the Safari Dimension.
+**Tinkhammer** are obtained from the **Compacted Trash Blocks** found in the Steel biome of the Safari Dimension.

 ***